r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 Ok, enough on my experience with each.
 Let's get into some hands-on comparisons between how each performed when actually building this website.
 I'll start with a couple component comparisons before comparing page sizes, load speeds, and syntax differences.

 ### Component Comparisons
-A good first component to look at for comparison's sake is the top bar.
+A good first component to look at for comparison's sake is the Topbar component.
 This only appears on small screens/mobile phones, and interacts with the sidebar.

 This is how it looks in Nuxt 3:

+*Topbar.vue*
 ```html
 <script setup>
 	import IconShowSidebar from '~icons/zondicons/show-sidebar'